The-AVR/AVR-2022/docs/content/coding-challenges/how-do-coding-challenges-work/_index.md

 weight: 1
 ---

-For Phase II teams will be encouraged to participate in two coding challenges.
+During the competition teams will be encouraged to participate in two coding challenges.

 Challenge 1 will be to leverage the [AprilTags](https://roboticsknowledgebase.com/wiki/sensing/apriltags/) that will be